On the Asymptotic Performance Analysis of the k-th Best Link Selection over Non-identical Non-central Chi-square Fading Channels: Distribution of the k-th maximum order statistics

 where the summation $S_{m}$ is over all the permutations $\left(j_{1}, \ldots, j_{M}\right)$ of $1, \ldots, M$ for which $j_{1}<\cdots<j_{m}$ and $j_{m+1}<\cdots<j_{M}$.
 Note that the exact CDF of $Z_{(M-k+1:M)}$ in (\ref{cdf_kth_max_exact}) will have a very complicated expression when each of the RV $Z_m$ follows the distribution given in (\ref{cdf_zm}).
 Furthermore, it will not be easy to use this expression for deriving the statistics of other functions of the $k$-th order statistic or to study the effect of the different parameters on the order statistics.
 Hence in this section, we use tools from EVT to derive the distribution of $Z_{(M-k+1:M)}$ for large $M$.
-We first derive the distribution of the normalised $k$-th maximum RV $\tilde{Z}_{(M-k+1:M)} = \frac{Z_{(M-k+1:M)}-b_M}{a_M}$ for normalising constants $a_M$ and $b_M$.
-Using these results, we characterise the distribution of $Z_{(M-k+1:M)}$.
+We first derive the distribution of the normalized $k$-th maximum RV $\tilde{Z}_{(M-k+1:M)} = \frac{Z_{(M-k+1:M)}-b_M}{a_M}$ for normalizing constants $a_M$ and $b_M$.
+Using these results, we characterize the distribution of $Z_{(M-k+1:M)}$.
 It should be noted that D.G.
 Mejzler had studied the order statistics of a sequence of i.n.i.d.
 RVs in \cite{mejzler1969some}.
-Then, the authors of \cite{barakat2002limit} utilised this result as well as few other related literature \cite{weissman1975extremal,juncosa1949asymptotic} to study the limiting behaviour of the extreme order statistics of $M$ two-dimensional independent and non-identically distributed random vectors.
-The key theorem they utilise is reproduced here for the case of uni-variate RVs.
-Necessary and sufficient conditions under which the distribution of $Z_{(M-k+1:M)}$ converges weakly to a non degenerate limit, as well as the form of this limit, are presented in Theorem \ref{thm_order_stat}.
+Then, the authors of \cite{barakat2002limit} utilized this result as well as few other related literature \cite{weissman1975extremal,juncosa1949asymptotic} to study the limiting behaviour of the extreme order statistics of $M$ two-dimensional i.n.i.d. random vectors.
+The key theorem they utilize is reproduced here for the case of uni-variate RVs.
+Necessary and sufficient conditions under which the distribution of $\tilde{Z}_{(M-k+1:M)}$ converges weakly to a non degenerate limit, as well as the form of this limit, are presented in {Lemma \ref{thm_order_stat}} .